Wis. State Senator Connects Her Politics To Her Past

-Today, 37-year-old Jessica King.
-She became a state senator last year, swept into office in this wave of special recall votes.
+Last year, Jessica King became a Wisconsin state senator, swept into office in a wave of special recall votes.
 It was part of the larger political drama that saw Wisconsin's governor avoid his own recall.

 King's story began with a tough childhood.